godotengine/godot-docs/classes/class_editordebuggerplugin.rst

 A base class to implement debugger plugins.

+.. rst-class:: classref-introduction-group

 Description
 -----------

-``EditorDebuggerPlugin`` provides functions related to the editor side of the debugger.
+**EditorDebuggerPlugin** provides functions related to the editor side of the debugger.

 To interact with the debugger, an instance of this class must be added to the editor via :ref:`EditorPlugin.add_debugger_plugin<class_EditorPlugin_method_add_debugger_plugin>`.